GaiaViz/docs/Quickstart.md

 1. Download GaiaViz.zip from our site
 2. Extract the content and run the app from its folder.
-3. If you wich to connect a [Edge AI] or [GaiaRemote], allow the network communication dialog.
+3. If you which to connect a [Edge AI] or [GaiaRemote], allow the network communication dialog.
 4. Explore the demos by pressing 'L' and choosing